argonautproject/scheduling/source/pages/patient-scheduling.md

 A new patient will need to be registered or an existing patient fetched prior to actually booking the appointment.
 This MAY occur at this step prior to booking the appointment or at the beginning of the workflow in step 1.
 This step MAY include updating or confirmation of patient and insurance coverage information as well.

-{% include img.html img="diagrams/Slide12.png" caption="Figure:  Patient Registration" %}
+{% include img.html img="diagrams/Slide12.png" caption="Patient Registration" %}

 #### Registering or Fetching a Patient:
 {:.no_toc}